AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Evaluation

-\item Adaptation Time ($\tau_{\text{adapt}}$): This metric quantifies the agility of the OptiQKD ML-optimized controller in responding to non-stationary channel stressors.
+\item Adaptation Time ($\tau_{\text{adapt}}$): This metric quantifies the agility of the AML-QKD ML-optimized controller in responding to non-stationary channel stressors.
 We define adaptation time as the interval between a simulated step change in environmental parameters (such as a sudden increase in depolarizing noise $p$ or amplitude damping $\gamma$) and the point at which the RL policy successfully restores the SKR to within 95\% of its pre-change median value.
-To ensure the restoration is stable rather than a transient fluctuation, the framework must maintain this performance level for a minimum of three consecutive measurement blocks.
+To ensure the restoration is stable rather than a transient fluctuation, the framework must maintain this performance level for at least three consecutive measurement blocks.

 \item Optimization Efficiency: We evaluate the framework's ability to navigate high-dimensional parameter spaces by comparing the achieved SKR against static, human-calibrated benchmarks.
 This metric captures the "net gain" provided by the TCN's predictive state-tracking, specifically measuring the framework's ability to maintain higher throughput in regimes where traditional PID-based or static controllers would revert to suboptimal safe-mode configurations. \end{itemize}